Côte d'Ivoire

 In the early days, conflict-related sexual violence was used to punish and humiliate political enemies and became more widespread during an armed rebellion.
 This continued until the end of the electoral crisis in 2011.

 Approximately 3,000 survivors of conflict-related sexual violence were registered and deemed eligible for reparation by the former reparations commission (CONARIV).
-Its mandate ended in July 2017, and the majority of survivors have received little to no repair.
+Its mandate ended in July 2017, and the majority of survivors have received little to no redress.

 Project Partners